rutgers/tech-workshops/bootstrap/basics.md

 * ** Bootstrap ** is a CSS Framework used to create beautiful responsive pages quickly.
 It's easy to use, compatible with all modern browsers, and it's mobile first.

-Building a bootstrap website normally starts with a template and modifying the HTML source
+Building a bootstrap website normally starts with a template and modifying the HTML source to match what you want

 ## Module 1 - HTML